joeyu/handy_shell_commands/git.md

 ## Log
 ## Showing commit history of all branches in a tree view
 ```
-$ git log --all --graph -- decorate
+$ git log --all --graph --decorate
 ```

 ## Showing if a file is being tracked